ISO42001 Certification Readiness Checklist

 ISO42001 Readiness Checklist: Your Actionable Roadmap

-Use this checklist to evaluate and prepare.
-It's structured around the standard's clauses for scalability.
-Rate your organization on each (e.g., Compliant/Partially-Compliant/Gap), and prioritize remediation of identified gaps.
+Use this checklist to evaluate where you stand and what to fix first.
+It follows the standard's clauses so it scales with your organization.
+Rate yourself on each item (Compliant, Partially Compliant, or Gap), and prioritize remediation of the gaps.

 1. Context of the Organization (Clause 4)

-• Understand internal/external issues affecting AI (e.g., regulatory landscape, AI dependencies in your SaaS product).
+• Understand the internal and external issues affecting your AI, including the regulatory environment and the AI dependencies in your SaaS product.

-• Define scope of your AIMS (e.g., which AI systems or applications are covered?).
+• Define the scope of your AIMS: which AI systems and applications are covered.

-• Identify interested parties and their AI-related requirements (customers, regulators, investors).
+• Identify interested parties and their AI-related requirements, including customers, regulators, and investors.

 2. Leadership (Clause 5)

-• Demonstrate top management commitment (e.g., AI policy and strategy signed by CEO/CTO).
+• Demonstrate top-management commitment, for example an AI policy and strategy signed off by the CEO or CTO.

-• Establish an AI policy aligned with business objectives (e.g., ethical AI use tied to revenue growth).
+• Establish an AI policy aligned with business objectives, tying ethical AI use to how the business actually operates.

 3. Planning (Clause 6)

-• Identify AI risks and opportunities (e.g., bias in algorithms, data privacy breaches).
+• Identify AI risks and opportunities, such as algorithmic bias or data privacy exposure.

-• Plan actions to address risks (e.g., risk treatment plans for AI supply chain vulnerabilities).
+• Plan actions to address risks, including treatment plans for AI supply chain vulnerabilities.

 4. Support (Clause 7)

-• Establish communication processes (e.g., logging and reporting AI incidents to stakeholders).
+• Establish communication processes for logging and reporting AI incidents to stakeholders.

-• Maintain documented information (e.g., AI inventory, policies, procedures, workflows, Agents).
+• Maintain documented information, including your AI inventory, policies, procedures, workflows, and agents.

 5. Operation (Clause 8)

-• Implement operational controls (e.g., AI development lifecycle with security gates).
+• Implement operational controls, such as an AI development lifecycle with security gates.

-• Manage AI-specific risks (e.g., controls for data quality, transparency in models).
+• Manage AI-specific risks, including controls for data quality and model transparency.

-• Handle outsourced processes (e.g., vendor assessments for third-party AI providers).
+• Handle outsourced processes, including vendor assessments for third-party AI providers.

 6. Performance Evaluation (Clause 9)

-• Monitor and measure AIMS performance (e.g., KPIs like AI uptime, compliance metrics).
+• Monitor and measure AIMS performance against defined KPIs such as AI availability and compliance metrics.

-• Conduct internal audits (e.g., annual reviews of AI systems).
+• Conduct internal audits, including regular reviews of your AI systems.

-• Perform management reviews (e.g., annual C-suite assessment).
+• Perform management reviews with the C-suite on a set cadence.

 7. Improvement (Clause 10)

-• Address nonconformities and incidents (e.g., root cause analysis for AI failures).
+• Address nonconformities and incidents, including root cause analysis for AI failures.

-• Drive continual improvement (e.g., integrate lessons into future AI deployments).
+• Drive continual improvement by feeding lessons learned into future AI deployments.

 Wrapping Up: Your Next Chapter in AI Excellence